Chaicow/PokemonShiny/README.md

 Welcome to the Github repository for my Pokémon shiny app!

-Click here to view the application.
+To View the Shiny App, Click [Here](https://nfhqok-chaicow.shinyapps.io/431-shiny/)